 VI.F.4.
-Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to provide care to a single severely ill or unstable patient; (Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, ^(Detail) VI.F.4.a).(3) to attend unique educational events.
-(Detail) VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit.
-(Detail)
+Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to provide care to a single severely ill or unstable patient; ^(Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, ^(Detail) VI.F.4.a).(3) to attend unique educational events.
+(Detail) VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit. ^(Detail)

 Background and Intent: This requirement is intended to provide fellows with some control over their schedules by providing the flexibility to voluntarily remain beyond the scheduled responsibilities under the circumstances described above.
 It is important to note that a fellow may remain to attend a conference, or return for a conference later in the day, only if the decision is made voluntarily.
 Fellows must not be required to stay.
 Programs allowing fellows to remain or return beyond the scheduled work and clinical education period must ensure that the decision to remain is initiated by the fellow and that fellows are not coerced.
-This additional time must be counted toward the 80-hour maximum weekly limit.
+This additional time must be counted toward the 80-hour maximum weekly limit.VI.F.4.c)A Review Committee may grant rotation-specific exceptions

-VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+, for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
 The Review Committee for Pediatrics will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
 VI.F.5.
-Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
-(Core)

-Background and Intent: For additional clarification of the expectations related to moonlighting, please refer to the Common Program Requirement FAQs (available at http://www.acgme.org/What-We-Do/Accreditation/Common-Program-Requirements).
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety. ^(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit. ^(Core) moonlighting and Intent: For additional clarification of the expectations related to , please refer to the Common Program Requirement FAQs (available at gme.org/What-We-Do/Accreditation/Common-Program-Requirements).
 VI.F.6.
-In-House Night Float

-Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
-(Core)

-Background and Intent: The requirement for no more than six consecutive nights of night float was removed to provide programs with increased flexibility in scheduling.
+In-House Night Float Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements. ^(Core) and Intent: The requirement for no more than six consecutive nights of s removed to provide programs with increased flexibility in scheduling.
 VI.F.7.
-Maximum In-House On-Call Frequency

-Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
-(Core)

-VI.F.8.
-At-Home Call

-VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.

-The frequency of at-home call is not subject to the everythird-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
-(Core)
+Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) VI.F.8.
+At-Home Call VI.F.8.a) Time spent on patient care activities by fellows on at-home call must count toward the 80-hour maximum weekly limit.
+The frequency of at-home call is not subject to the every- third-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks. ^(Core)

-VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow.
-(Core)

-VI.F.8.b) Fellows are permitted to return to the hospital while on athome call to provide direct care for new or established patients.
-These hours of inpatient patient care must be included in the 80-hour maximum weekly limit.
-(Detail)
+VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each fellow. ^(Core) VI.F.8.b) Fellows are permitted to return to the hospital while on at- home call to provide direct care for new or established patients.
+These hours of inpatient patient care must be